-During the last semester of the program, the DPT Program will conduct a number of culminating activities to bring the program to conclusion.
+The DPT Program will conduct a number of culminating activities to bring the program to conclusion.
 We expect each student to attend these activities which will include at minimum a panel discussion about future employment decisions, instructions on completing all the necessary documents for eligibility to sit for the licensure examination, final meetings with faculty advisors, and participation in the exit survey/focus group interview process which is an essential part of the program's ongoing assessment process.
 Students will be given a tentative schedule of these activities in the PT 711 Professional Development 4 syllabus.